 Of all the H2 family the Z H2 comes with the most feelgood factor and not only is it rapid, friendly and spacious, it’s well equipped, too - as you’d expect from a naked that isn’t exactly cheap.

-It’s lack of a fully adjustable rear shock, or semi-active suspension is a bit of a disappointment and ride quality isn’t the last word in plushness as a result, but the Kawasaki has plenty of other toys to shout about.
+It’s lack of a fully adjustable rear shock, or semi-active suspension is a bit of a disappointment and ride quality isn’t the last word in plushness as a result - from 2021 the Z H2 SE became available with semi active suspension - but the Kawasaki has plenty of other toys to shout about.

 There’s the supercharger, of course, Brembos, Pirellis, LEDs all round, that beautifully crafted tubular steel frame, deep paint finishes and a whole raft of electronics: lean sensitive traction control and ABS, anti-wheelie, launch control, cruise control, quickshifter and autoblipper.

 Kawasaki’s latest generation TFT colour dash is crisp, uncluttered and bursting with information from speed, to gear position, revs and boost pressure.
 It links to your phone to log trips, view vital statistics and set the riding modes.

 It also has three rider modes (Sport, Road and Rain) with varying levels of engine power and traction control intervention.
 An extra Rider mode lets you mix and match settings, including turning off the TC for wheelies and shedding rear Pirelli rubber.

 Ninjas are faired and Zeds are nakeds in Kawasaki’s model range, but their divisive Sugomi styling still rules the roost.
 Beauty is in the eye of the beholder and all that and the design must be popular, or else Kawasaki wouldn’t do it.
 But, like a Yamaha MT-10, it’s is nicer to sit on the Z H2 than to look at.

 What's it like on UK roads?